Release Notes

 Scope:

-• New --fail-fast mode for ConsoleLauncher
+• New experimental memory cleanup mode for large test suites

-For complete details consult the 6.0.0 Release Notes online.
+For complete details consult the 6.1.0 Release Notes online.